 Programs of study are based on the academic preparation, interests, and career goals of individual students.
 Although individual students' programs vary, all Master of Science programs in fisheries and wildlife are designed to provide preparation in one of the areas of specialization within the field of fisheries and wildlife, broad preparation in related areas, and a foundation for fisheries and wildlife related careers in administration, research, and management.

 In addition to meeting the requirements of the university and of College of Agriculture and Natural Resources, the student must meet the requirements specified below.

 Admission to a master's program requires prior completion of an undergraduate major in a biological or other appropriate science with course work appropriate to support the graduate program.
 Students lacking sufficient courses may be admitted provisionally until such deficiencies are removed by completing collateral courses.
 Scores on the Graduate Record Examination General Test are required.
-The Subject Test in Biology is recommended.

 Requirements for the Master of Science Degree in Fisheries and Wildlife

 The student may elect either Plan A (with thesis) or Plan B (without thesis).
 A total of 30 credits is required for the degree under either Plan A or Plan B. The student and the major professor plan a program of study that includes FW 894 and courses related to one or more areas of specialization within the field of fisheries and wildlife.
 Students are required to plan and execute a departmentally approved outreach experience, or in lieu of this, include FW 895 in their approved program.
 The program must be approved by the student's guidance committee which includes at least two members in addition to the major professor, at least one of which is from the Department of Fisheries and Wildlife.